nathandpeterson/podspeak-frontend/README.md

 * graphQL
 * postgreSQL / Knex.js
 * API for podcast search: ListenNotes
-* Rss feedparser
+* RSS feedparser

 # Instructions for use

-Just clone and install with npm install
+Just clone down the frontend from this repo and install with npm install.
+If you want to check out the backend, take a look at [https://github.com/nathandpeterson/podspeak-api].